LeFleurDeLys/Simba/README.md

 ## Option A: Manual Installation

 1. Run any WaspLib script at least once (to download Assets)
 2. Paste directories `Data` & `Includes` in your root Simba folder and say yes to overwrite.
-(This will disable auto-updating to allow us to use custom JSONs)
+(This will disable auto-updating to allow us to use custom JSONs + This will overwrite current npc database with the updated coords)
-3. Delete `/Data/Cache/map/` to make sure WaspLib loads our new updated JSONs
+3. Delete `/Data/Cache/map/` to make sure WaspLib loads our newly updated JSONs

 ## Option B: Automated Installation